uviclibraries/rstudio/basics-importing-data.md

 The output tells you how much the individual incomes vary from the average income.

 - A small standard deviation means that most people have an income that is close to the average, indicating uniformity in income.
-- A large standard deviation suggests a wide range of incomes. <br>
+- A large standard deviation suggests a wide range of incomes.

 {::options parse_block_html='true' /}
 <details>

 <summary>

 Check your code
 </summary>